 • Eleven years’ experience in international arbitration and public international law at Latham & Watkins. • Prior to private practice, was a Consultant to the Investment Division at the Organisation for Economic Cooperation and Development and worked at the Permanent Court of Arbitration. • Has published numerous articles on international investment law and investor-State dispute settlement • Member of the Chartered Institute of Arbitrators

 • University College London (LL.M) • University of Glasgow (LL.B with French) (Hons)

-Olaleye Adebiyi is the Country Managing Partner of Andersen Tax in Nigeria.
-He is a renowned tax expert with about 30 years’ experience in tax planning, mergers and acquisitions, advisory, and compliance transactions.
-He has worked closely with various tax authorities in Nigeria.
+Olaleye is the Office Managing Partner of Andersen Tax in Nigeria.
+He is a renowned tax lawyer with about 30 years’ experience in tax planning, mergers and acquisitions, advisory, and compliance transactions.

 As a leading tax expert, Olaleye has handled various portfolios and advised numerous clients on tax issues, laws and regulations and has won landmark cases involving novel and complex tax issues.
 Olaleye has also acted as a Tax Expert Witness in various arbitration proceedings.